ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ### Endpoint Objects

-An Endpoint identifier specifies one side of a transport connection.
+An Endpoint Identifier specifies one side of a transport connection.
-  Endpoints can be Local Endpoints or Remote Endpoints, and the Endpoint identifiers can respectively represent an identity that the application uses for the source or destination of a connection.
+  Endpoints can be Local Endpoints or Remote Endpoints, and the Endpoint Identifiers can respectively represent an identity that the application uses for the source or destination of a connection.
-  An Endpoint identifier can be specified at various levels of abstraction.
+  An Endpoint Identifier can be specified at various levels of abstraction.
-  An Endpoint identifier at a higher level of abstraction (such as a hostname) can be resolved to more concrete identities (such as IP addresses).
+  An Endpoint Identifier at a higher level of abstraction (such as a hostname) can be resolved to more concrete identities (such as IP addresses).
 A Remote Endpoint Identifier can also represent a multicast group or anycast address.
   In the case of multicast, this selects a multicast transport for communication.